Homemade Protein Bars with 20 g of Protein. Dairy-Free & No Protein Powder

 More Recipes Rich in Protein

-Are you looking for more protein-rich recipes?
+Are you looking for more healthy protein snacks recipes?
 What about black bean soup?
 High in natural, plant-based protein, it’s a perfect dinner or lunch.
 Or even breakfast if you are extra hungry in the morning.
-Or udon salad with black beans.
-It’s extra quick and easy.
-It’s high in protein and very filling.

-Sugar-Free Protein Bars: 20g of Pure Protein, No Protein Powder
+Homemade Protein Bars: 20g of Protein Without Protein Powder

-Sugar-free protein bars with 20 g of protein per serving.
+Homemade protein bars with 20 g of protein per serving.
 Dairy-free and no protein powder needed.
+Looking for a low-calorie option?
+Check out our tips.

 Servings 8 Servings